-Corroborated by Bank for International Settlements trade-weighted USD Real Effective Exchange Rate (Chart 2) which is above its early 2000s peak
+- Corroborated by Bank for International Settlements trade-weighted USD Real Effective Exchange Rate (Chart 2) which is still close to its early 2000s peak

 This material is for informational purposes only and is not an offer or solicitation with respect to any securities.
 Any offer of securities can only be made by written offering materials, which are available solely upon request, on an exclusively private basis and only to qualified financially sophisticated investors.

 The opinions expressed here are Mondrian’s views based on proprietary research.